icon-menu

 Generic nameGuaifenesin, Chlorpheniramine maleate, Phenylpropanolamine HCl

-The clinical uses of Expectorant is treatment of cough, nasal congestion and cold symptoms.
+The clinical uses of Expectorant are treatment of cough, nasal congestion and cold symptoms.

 If you become dizzy or nervous, or have trouble sleeping, stop taking these products and check with your doctor.